Trump Twitter ban overturned by Elon Musk

 Social media service banned Trump’s account after January 6 riots

-Elon Musk announced on Saturday evening he will reinstate Donald Trump’s Twitter account, after a nearly two-year ban that was previously described as permanent.
+Elon Musk announced on Saturday evening that he will reinstate Donald Trump’s Twitter account after a nearly two-year ban that was previously described as permanent.

 “The people have spoken,” the new Twitter boss wrote on Saturday.
 “Trump will be reinstated.”